Do you need financial wellness tips? It’s a question that many people ask themselves, but may not know how to answer.

 9 financial wellness tips to achieve peace with your money

-The following financial wellness tips will help you make changes to how you manage your finances and the financial decisions you make.
+The following financial well being tips will help you make changes to how you manage your finances and the financial decisions you make.

 1. create a financial plan

-The first step to achieving financial wellness is developing a plan.
+The first of my tips for financial wellness is developing a spending plan.
 Start by writing down your financial goals and figuring out what you want to achieve in the future.

 This is so important because it will help you figure out how much money you need now that aligns with your aspirations for the future.